2018 AGM report: all change!

 On 6th September, YCE returned to Friends Meeting House for another AGM, featuring some wonderful talks and a few personnel changes…

 First up was the business section of the meeting.
-We like to keep this bit brief for obvious reasons, but there was one item worth noting in particular: Richard Lane has stepped down as Chair of YCE in order to spend a year at Glasgow University studying for an MSc in Renewable Energy.
+We like to keep this bit brief for obvious reasons, but there was one item worth noting in particular: Richard Lane has stepped down as Chair of YCE in order to spend a year at the University of Strathclyde in Glasgow, studying for an MSc in Renewable Energy.
 Richard has poured his heart and soul into YCE over the last few years, and we are eternally grateful to him for everything he has done.
 I’m sure we haven’t heard the last of him though!

 Taking over as Chair is another long-serving YCE Member, Ivana Jakubkova, who received unanimous approval from the Members present at the meeting.
 No doubt she will do a great job, and we are looking forward to the next 12 months under her guidance and leadership.